 What repairs can fix the code?

 Thankfully, there are a few repairs that can fix code P0340.
-You can repair or replace the camshaft position sensor circuit wiring, or repair or replace the camshaft position sensor circuit connector.
+You can repair or replace the camshaft position sensor circuit wiring, or repair or replace the circuit connector.

 If those repairs don’t work, you may need to replace the camshaft position sensor or the crankshaft position sensor.If misfire codes are present, you should perform a tune-up of the vehicle before replacing the camshaft position sensor.
 You can also try replacing or reprogramming the PCM.